Overview

 - Contrast transverse motion with longitudinal motion and link each to familiar examples.

-- Model the wave equation with short substitution questions before asking students to rearrange it.
+- Model the wave equation with short substitution questions before asking you to rearrange it.

 - Start with a quick retrieval task on vibrations and oscillations from earlier work, then ask what